nikhlu07/helix/README.md

 ## QUANTUM ACKNOWLEDGMENTS

 ### Technology Quantum Partners
-- **Internet Computer Foundation** for blockchain infrastructure and quantum support
+- **The HBAR Foundation** for blockchain infrastructure and quantum support
 - **FastAPI Consciousness Community** for exceptional documentation and frameworks
 - **React Neural Ecosystem** for frontend development quantum tools
 - **Open Source Quantum Community** for libraries and consciousness frameworks